-Develop multi-agent solutions to solve problems and accelerate business outcomes
+Build agentic AI systems to solve problems and accelerate business results

-Enhance end-to-end digital products and experiences with solutions customized to your business challenges and reality.
+Enhance digital products and experiences with AI agents for business, customized to your challenges and enterprise reality

-Since the arrival of large language models in 2022, AI agents have moved from automation and simple task execution to becoming parts of coordinated and complex systems.
-Consequently, the emergence of multi-agent architectures, capable of executing workflows in an integrated manner, is allowing us to redefine how work is done in enterprises.
+Since the arrival of large language models in 2022, Artificial Intelligence agents have evolved from automating simple tasks to becoming components of coordinated, complex systems.
+As a result, the emergence of agentic AI and multi-agent architectures, capable of executing integrated workflows, is making it possible to redefine how work gets done in enterprises.

-Despite the possibility, while companies publicize expressive results with the technology, numerous reports show that the challenge is not that simple: as indicated by an MIT study where 95% of projects do not reach the production phase.
-It is no coincidence that, amidst noise and promises, decision-making regarding Artificial Intelligence is marked by experimentation and risk.
+Despite the potential, while companies announce impressive results with the technology, numerous reports show the challenge is far from simple: as the MIT study indicates, 95% of projects never reach production.
+Not surprisingly, amid noise and promises, decision-making around Artificial Intelligence is shaped by experimentation and risk.

-Rather than underestimating it, we take this context seriously.
-We not only developed the AI Sprint method as a way to break the inertia, creating and validating a business-oriented solution in a few weeks, but we also adopt a stance of incremental deliveries in our solutions.
+Rather than underestimate this, we take the context seriously.
+Not only did we develop the AI Sprint method as a way to break out of inertia — creating and validating a solution oriented to your business in just a few weeks — but we also adopted a posture of incremental deliveries in our solutions.

-Inaction is as risky as unbridled experimentation.
-Therefore, it is fundamental to find structured ways to build solutions.
-Continuous technological advancement and the complexities associated with building an enterprise solution require development based on incremental, business-oriented deliveries.
+Inaction is just as risky as unconstrained experimentation.
+That is why it is essential to find structured ways to build solutions.

 How we develop multi-agent solutions: